google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/japanese_typography_basics/content.md

 </figure>

-## Why still use Chinese characters “Kanji” in Japan?
+## Why still use Chinese characters, or “Kanji”, in Japan?

-In Korea, the usage of Chinese characters are fading away, and most of the news only use Hangeul, without any Chinese characters.
-Then, why does Japan still use Kanji?
+In Korea, the usage of Chinese characters are fading away, with most people only using Hangeul.
+Why does Japan still use Kanji?
 Many non-Japanese speaking readers will find this curious.

-The important thing we must not forget is that Hiragana and Katakana are phonograms, and Kanji is ideogram.
-Japanese words have many homonyms—words that sounds the same but mean completely different things—, so by using ideogram Kanji, it helps a lot in avoiding miscommunications.
-There’s another fact that Japanese doesn't have word spacing system, so without Kanji, it would be very hard to figure out where to cut the sentence.
-Also, by using Kanji in between, the sentence will be much shorter too.
+The important thing we must not forget is that Hiragana and Katakana are phonograms, and Kanji is an ideogram.
+Japanese words have many homonyms—words that sounds the same but mean completely different things—so by using Kanji, it helps a lot in avoiding miscommunication.
+There’s another fact that Japanese doesn't have a word spacing system, so without Kanji, it would be very hard to figure out where to cut the sentence.
+Also, by using Kanji in between, the sentence will be much shorter, too.

 ## Development of the letterform

-Before the metal typesetting, Japanese was written in a script style due to the use of pointed brush.
+Before metal typesetting, Japanese was written in a script style due to the use of pointed brushes.
 This meant that Hiragana was written in unbroken forms—in other words, every character was written connected, like Latin calligraphy.
-When they first started using the metal type in the 1500s, their Hiragana types had two or more characters altogether in one type like Latin ligatures, as you can see in the example below on the left.
-In the 1800s, after the seclusion policy in Japan was lifted, they imported Chinese metal types.
-Chinese metal types had one letter on each metal, and to adapted in this way, Japan started to develop “disconnected” Hiragana and Katakana that fit in the square embox.
+When Japanese printers first started using the metal type in the 1500s, their Hiragana types had two or more characters together in a single block of type—much like Latin ligatures.
+In the 1800s, after the seclusion policy in Japan was lifted, they imported Chinese metal type.
+Chinese metal type had one letter on each block, and Japan adapted to this by developing disconnected Hiragana and Katakana that fit in the em square.

 <figure>